 ARNO GEENS

-Arno Geens is a Belgian space artist and curator working with outer space as his medium.
-His practice engages with the physical and conceptual conditions of the space environment to explore how art can be created, transformed, and experienced beyond Earth.
+Arno Geens is a Belgian artist working with outer space as his medium.
+His practice exists within the physical and conceptual conditions of the extraterrestrial environment to explore how art can be created, transformed, and experienced beyond this planet.

-While his original works exist beyond this world, they live through imaginations, representations and stories.
+While his original works exist in outer space, on Earth they live through imaginations, representations and stories.

 Arno Geens creates things that cannot be put into worlds

-His practice engages with space as an active creative agent and the way in which this collaboration shapes the way we understand and interact with the universe around us.
+His practice develops the concept of Astromorphic Art: work co-authored by the space environment where space itself acts as an active agent of artistic creation and that explores how this collaboration shapes the way we understand and interact with the universe around us.

 At the core of his work lies a tension between human imaginaries and universal realities, requiring a delicate balance between imagination, creation, scientific observation and technical execution.